-High sugar diets are notorious for their ability to raise blood sugar rapidly in some people, especially type 2 diabetics.
+High-sugar diets are notorious for their ability to increase blood sugar levels rapidly in some people, particularly those with type 2 diabetes.
 This change in blood sugar levels is often followed by an insulin spike.
-Healthy individuals can also experience this, especially if they are dehydrated after just eating a meal or snack that contains simple carbohydrates like sugars and white flour products.
+Healthy individuals can also experience this, particularly if they’re dehydrated after eating a meal or snack containing simple carbohydrates such as sugars and white flour products.

-Your liver needs a break now and then too, and doing a 7-day water fast could help you with that task.
-Some studies show fasting can be an effective way of helping your liver rejuvenate (7).
-The research on this subject is still in its infancy stages, so there isn’t much more known about it just yet.
+Your liver needs a break every now and then, and doing a seven-day water fast may help you with this.
+Some studies in animals have shown that intermittent fasting can be an effective way to help your liver rejuvenate (7).
+Research on this subject is still in its infancy, so there isn’t much known about it just yet.

 What Are The 7-Day Water Fast Dangers?

-There are many potential side effects to a 7-Day Water Fast, including rapid heartbeat, dizziness, and fatigue.
+There are many potential side effects to a seven-day water fast, including rapid heartbeat, dizziness, and fatigue.
 The two most severe side effects are dehydration and muscle loss/weakness.

 When it comes to weight loss, progress is made by inches, not miles, so it’s much harder to track and a lot easier to give up.
 BetterMe app is your personal trainer, nutritionist and support system all in one.
 Start using our app to stay on track and hold yourself accountable!

 It may seem impossible, but you can become dehydrated while on a water fast, particularly if the fast continues for an extended period.
 Dehydration can cause dizziness, weakness, muscle cramping, disorientation, and more severe symptoms in extreme cases (14).